Last updated:

 (Net profit generated by EX investment – total EX costs) / Total EX costs x 100%

-More nuanced calculations might consider the range of engagement metrics that can influence performance and satisfaction at the employee, function, and organization levels, including time spent onboarding, in meetings, and searching for information, along with visits, likes, and shares on employee-facing tech.
+More nuanced calculations might consider the range of engagement metrics that can influence performance and satisfaction at the employee, function, and organization levels.
+This can include time spent onboarding, in meetings, and searching for information, along with visits, likes, and shares on employee-facing tech.

-ROX is the surest way that communications, culture, and people professionals can boost their organization’s return on talent.
+Measuring the value of employee experience is crucial for understanding employee experience ROI and its impact on overall business outcomes.
+ROX is also the surest way that internal comms, culture, and people professionals can boost their organization’s return on talent.

 That’s because strong engagement – the product of an enviable employee experience – has an outsized impact on company success.
 Gallup found that organizations with high employee engagement are 23% more profitable, while poor engagement cost employers $1.9 trillion in lost productivity last year alone.